 - Simons, N. (2012) Implementing DOIs for research data D-Lib Magazine, Vol.18, no-5-6, doi:10.1045/may2012-simons

-- Louise Corti discusses policy decisions on granularity, versioning and when to apply a new DOI to a dataset
+In this video, Louise Corti discusses policy decisions on granularity, versioning and when to apply a new DOI to a dataset.

 Now that you've assembled your team and undertaken the planning phase, it's time to move forward with creating the infrastructure and supporting resources needed to implement data citation and DOIs in your organisation.
 This will involve:

 - Implementing your data storage and metadata storage strategy

 - Implementing a process to capture citation metadata for citable data collections

 - Implementing the ANDS Cite My Data service.
 Start by reading the Cite My Data Policy and Technical Documentation and check whether you can re-use existing software.